 Backup and restore GpsGate Server

-If you have had GpsGate installed on the destination server before, you first need to do a complete uninstall.
+If you have had GpsGate installed on the destination server before, you first need to do a complete uninstallation.
 Follow step 1 to 4 in this guide to uninstall.

 First backup and restore the MySQL database.
 More info.

 GpsGate Server is typically installed under C:\GpsGateServer or under C:\Inetpub\wwwroot\GpsGateServer

 Backup the following folders to an offsite location

 - opt (except the content of the "opt\gpsgate\messagebus" subfolder)